**NOTE**: This post was updated on 17 June, 2019.

 - Dark Social (DS) is the result of traffic being mistakenly attributed to a Direct channel on analytics software (such as Google Analytics).

-- Dark Social Traffic represents visitors that arrive at a website through a link but their visit doesn’t have an identifiable source.
+- This traffic represents visitors that arrive at a website through a link but their visit doesn’t have an identifiable source.

 - The known causes for the missing source are: moving from HTTPS to HTTP address, mobile apps, messaging apps, Email, SMS, copy and pasting links.